E.B. Black is a published author who writes fantasy, sci-fi, and romance novels.

 One of my first jobs was working at Subway.
 I figured a lot of people might be curious about what kinds of things happen behind the scenes, so I wrote this article.
 Maybe you’re interested in working there, too, or just curious about what you’re actually being served when you eat there.
 Either way, I hope you enjoy what I have to say.

-The cookie dough and bread dough is already made before it comes to the store.
+The cookie dough and bread dough are already made before it comes to the store.
 It gets delivered frozen.
 The bread has to be defrosted overnight for the next day.

 So they can say that the bread is “baked fresh,” but they can’t ever say it was “made fresh” because the workers don’t actually mix the ingredients together.